Canadian winter is in full swing, and the season brings with it specific tasks and responsibilities that need to be tackled around the home.

 7 winter chore ideas for kids

 There’s plenty of opportunity for kids to help in and around the home during winter (come on, what’s more fun than playing in the snow?).
-We’ve rounded up a list of chores and winter jobs for kids to tackle safely this season.
+Here are 7 chores and winter jobs for kids to tackle safely this season:

 1. Shovelling snow

 No snowblower?
 Snow problem!
 Task your kids with shovelling snow off the driveway, walkway or entrance when winter hits—provided, of course, the surface isn’t icy underneath.
 Younger kids should have their own sturdy snow shovel.
 One that’s not only sturdy, but also easy for them to handle.
 If your children are novice snow removers, show them how to push snow to the side rather than trying to lift it and hurl snow onto the lawn.
 And while shovelling the snow feels like a workout (it is!), remind your kids to dress warmly in layers.
 That way, they can peel off layers as they work up a sweat.
 Finally, to prevent accidents, we suggest leaving the task of salting icy paths to parents or teens.

 Clearing off the car after a big dump of snow is another relatively easy and quick task to delegate to your kids.
 Younger children should be able to brush off snow gently (this is important—you don’t want the paint scratched) on the easier to reach places, such as the hood and windows, while older children can also remove snow from the roof of the car.
 As they say, teamwork makes the dream work.
 So while you’re digging out the snow from around your car, have your kids help by clearing off the vehicle.

 3. Take down the holiday decorations